coronel08/my-notes/notes/docs/aws.md

         -   Traffic Splitting / Canary Testing - Only small % of traffic sent to new version to test for failures
         -   Blue Green - manual swap of URL's thru Route 53, better for minimum downtime and ability to rollback quickly
     -   If Deployment fails when upgrading version, they get replaced with most recent successful deployment.
-    -   Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config like `.ebextensions/<mysettings>.config`
+    -   Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config like `.ebextensions/<mysettings>.config`.
+Resources defined in ebextensions will get deleted on termination.
         ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q10-i1.jpg)

 [EBS Samples](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/tutorials.html)